Raising awareness of concussion in grassroots sport

 Second Impact Syndrome – the danger of ignoring concussion

-It is extremely dangerous to ignore signs of concussion.
+It is extremely dangerous to ignore signs of a concussion.

 Action for Brain Injury Week